dji-sdk/Mobile-SDK-Tutorial/Android-FPVDemo/en/FPVDemo/Part1/FPVDemo_Part1_en.md

 ###Eclipse

 (1) Create a new 'Android Application Project'.
 Name the Application, Project and Package as you please.
 Under the 'Create Activity' page of the project set-up, create a blank activity, and name it 'FPVActivity'.
-The layout activity should automatically fill out to 'activity_fpv'.
+The layout activity should automatically fill out with 'activity_fpv'.

 (2) Unzip the SDK package downloaded from the DJI website.
 Import the folder **Lib** (Eclipse\DJI-SDK-Android-V2.1.0) into Eclipse (File -> Import -> Android -> Existing Android Code into Workspace).
 Next, add the imported file to your library (right click on your project -> Select "**Properties**" -> Select "**Android**" -> Add).
 ![setLib](https://github.com/dji-sdk/Mobile-SDK-Tutorial/raw/master/Android-FPVDemo/en/images/1_importLib.png)